guggiaosca/QCP-Plugins/README.md

 # QCP-Plugins
-Here you will find some examples of some handy QCP code
+Here you will find some examples of some handy Salesforce CPQ Quote Calculator Plugins(QCP) code.

 Rollup Quote Lines
 ------------------